 Bitcoin & Cryptocurrencies

-A few years ago, Bitcoin exploded in popularity and came to the attention of the mainstream.
-Contrary to mainstream media portrayals, Bitcoin is not 100% private or anonymous by it's design either.
+A few years ago, Bitcoin exploded in popularity in the media when the value rose dramatically.
+While I'm not necessarily opposed to Bitcoin and other forms of cryptocurrency, I don't think the average person needs to pay much attention to them.
+For one, contrary to mainstream media portrayals, Bitcoin is not 100% private or anonymous by it's design either.
 It takes a lot of work and effort to set up an anonymous Bitcoin wallet and to use it in a way that maintains that anonymity.
 Generally speaking, I think cryptocurrencies are fun, and I'm very much of a fan of the idea of decenatralized, government-free currencies.
 I also think it's a good idea to diversify your money.
 However, I would caution one against getting too interested in Bitcoin.
 At this time, it's a hobby and an ideology more than a practical thing.
 I wouldn't put too much money into it for a variety of reasons.